Divyanshu9329/YouSpot/YouSpot VP/README.md

 # YouSpot Frontend

 **Deployed Frontend : https://Divyanshu9329.github.io/VP**
+(Click on Logo in Header to Run using API)

 Welcome to **YouSpot** – A decentralized Web3 streaming platform that ensures privacy, content monetization, and secure authentication using zk-SNARKs, NFTs, and wallet-based sign-in.